 How to enter Tanzania

 To get into Tanzania, you will need to use either air, road, or water.
-We will explain all these methods of transport if you want to visit Tanzania for a safari, Kilimanjaro climb, or Zanzibar Beach Holiday.
+We will explain all these methods of transport if you want to visit Tanzania for a safari, a Kilimanjaro climb, or Zanzibar Beach Holiday.

 Tanzania has three significant international airports: